-- · Verbal praise from teachers. - · Rewards according to departmental policy. - Achievement points on SIMS and associated rewards. - House/Department awards. - Head teacher's awards(certificates) and termly badges awarded to a member of each year group. - Awards and praise in weekly assembly. - Awards and praise in termly school prize giving. - Status of Head Student, Senior Prefect and Prefect. - · Membership of Pupil Parliament and other student leadership bodies - Key stage 3 and 4 termly awards.
+- · Verbal praise from teachers. - · Rewards according to departmental policy. - Achievement points and House Points. - · House/Department awards. - Head teacher's awards(certificates) and termly badges awarded to a member of each year group. - Awards and praise in weekly assembly. - Awards and praise in termly school prize giving. - · Status of Head Student, Senior Prefect and Prefect. - Membership of Pupil Parliament and other student leadership bodies - Key stage 3 and 4 termly awards.